Rights of Employees

 Worse yet, experts agree that arbitration tends to be more favorable to the employer than the employee.
 As a result, it is highly recommended that you speak to an employment lawyer before you decide whether to sign or accept an agreement that would require you to arbitrate your workplace disputes.
 This includes, for example, an arbitration agreement in your offer letter, employment contract, stock option or restricted stock unit agreement, or the acknowledgement page to your employer’s employee handbook.Is It Possible to Avoid Arbitration?

 If you already have entered into an enforceable arbitration agreement, our employment law attorneys still can help you.
 We can represent you at arbitration regarding your discrimination, harassment, retaliation, or other employment law claim.
 Not only do we handle individual claims, but we also represent clients in class action arbitration, including overtime claims under the Fair Labor Standards Act ("FLSA") and New Jersey and New York wage and hour laws.
-We handle cases under the Federal Arbitration Act ("FAA") as well as under New Jersey and New York State law at the American Arbitration Association ("AAA"), JAMS and the Financial Industry Regulatory Authority ("FINRA").Contact Us Today
+We handle cases under the Federal Arbitration Act ("FAA") as well as under New Jersey and New York State law at the American Arbitration Association ("AAA") and JAMS.Contact Us Today

 We can help if you are looking for legal advice regarding your arbitration agreement or if you would like to initiate an employment law arbitration in either New Jersey or New York.
 Please feel free to call us at (973) 744-4000 to schedule an initial consultation with one of our experienced employment law attorneys.
 Or if you would prefer you can contact us online.Where Can I Learn More Information?